CARDINALS BASEBALL CARDS SIGNED

 Another sought-after early Cardinals auto card is one featuring Hall of Fame pitcher Grover Cleveland Alexander from the 1909-1911 White Border set produced by the American Tobacco Company.
 Alexander had his best years with the Philadelphia Phillies, but also spent time with the Cubs and Cardinals late in his career, making him one of the early linking figures between those historic franchises.
 His autograph is tremendously scarce on cards from any team, and a signed Alexander Cardinals card could sell for well over $15,000.

-Read also: 1995 PINNACLE BASEBALL CARDS MOST VALUABLE
+Read also: HOW TO KEEP BASEBALL CARDS

 The 1930s brought some of the first true superstars to the Cardinals franchise in pitcher Dizzy Dean and outfielder Joe Medwick.
 Dean’s rookie card from 1933 Goudey is one of the most iconic in baseball history due to his fame at the time.
 While truly high grade unsigned examples can go for six figures, a signed Dean rookie in average condition would still command well over $5,000.
 Medwick’s 1934 Goudey card, depicting him as a member of the infamous “Gashouse Gang” World Series champions, also commands big money signed – generally $3,000-$5,000 depending on condition and autograph quality.